-How I seed-cycled to help get pregnant
+How I seed-cycled to help get pregnant during Infertility

 Before I started seed cycling I listened to podcasts, read naturopathic websites, and consulted some fertility books.
 I have to tell you- although there are a ton of websites on this, there isn’t super great information on the WHY behind seed cycling out there.
-And there isn’t great information on tailoring this to for trying to conceive versus regulating your cycle.
+And there isn’t great information on tailoring this for trying to conceive versus regulating your cycle.

 I remember listening to an hour long podcast on seed cycling for fertility and they never explained exactly how to do it.
 So frustrating!